jindongwang/EasyEspnet/README.md

 ## Requirements

-We recommend using this Docker image which contains Everything you need to run Espnet: `docker pull jindongwang/espnet:all11`
+We recommend using this Docker image which contains EVERYTHING you need to run EasyEspnet: `docker pull jindongwang/espnet:all11`

 ## Run